 Here is a more decorative version of the idea (below).
 They are also often used on a french country home over a bay window.

 This copper one is especially pretty I think (below).
-They have repeated it with copper gutters and downspouts for a timeless high end look.
+They have repeated it with copper gutters and downspouts for a timeless, high-end look.
+And, the creamy exterior offers a nice contrast.

 Standing seam roofs are often installed on these smaller porch overhang areas because the pitch is too shallow to use anything else.

-If you get the colour right a metal roof can work on a more traditional home too
+The right metal roof colour can work on a more traditional home too.

-It comes down to choosing the right colour for your home
+How to choose the right metal roof colour for your home.

 So if you’ve decided you want a standing seam roof, how do you go about choosing the right colour?